Travis

 Configure Backups #

-This section explains how you integrate Travis CI Enterprise in your backup strategy.
+This section explains how you integrate Travis CI Enterprise into your backup strategy.
 Here, we’ll talk about two topics:

 Encryption key #

-Without the encryption key you cannot access the information in your production database.
-To make sure that you can always recover your database, make a backup of this key.
+Without the encryption key, you cannot access the information in your production database.
+To ensure you can always recover your database, make a backup of this key.

 To make a backup of encryption keys in TCIE 3.x, please follow these steps: